 Overnight in Hue

-Your day starts with a short visit to Thanh Toan Village where we can see the lively morning market.
-This is where the locals come to by their daily food.
-Nearby is the 300 year old Thanh Toan bridge and a Cultural Museum where you can visit and talk to the locals.
+Your day will start with a short visit to Thanh Toan Village where you can see the lively morning market.
+This is where the locals come to buy their daily food.
+Nearby are the 300-year-old Thanh Toan bridge and a Cultural Museum where you can visit and talk to the locals.

 Wind your way to visit Cat Tuong Quan Zen House.
-It’s a perfect combination of architecture, culture and people.
-Here we had a chance to learn about Hue culture, experience Qigong and do meditation.
+It’s a perfect combination of architecture, culture, and people.
+Here you will have a chance to learn about Hue culture, experience Qigong and do meditation.

 Today you will enjoy an excellent Vegetarian lunch at a local Buddhist Monastery, prepared and served by the nuns.

-You will visit the final resting place – socalled the King tomb of Tu Duc, then head to Vong Canh Hill to watch the sunset over the Perfume River.
-On the way back to town you will visit a local workshop where you can see how incense sticks and traditional conical hats are made.
+You will visit the final resting place – called the King tomb of Tu Duc, then head to Vong Canh Hill to watch the sunset over the Perfume River.
+On the way back to town, you will visit a local workshop where you can see how incense sticks and traditional conical hats are made.